LoomaDesign

 Why?
 Because ecommerce content standards move across platforms.
 When merchants get used to building faster, more modular, AI-assisted storefront content on Shopify, they begin to expect the same speed and structure from Amazon listing production, marketplace landing pages, and brand-owned content systems.

-That means Shopify's release is not only a Shopify story.
-It is a signal that AI-assisted content operations are becoming normal across ecommerce.
+Shopify's release is also a signal that AI-assisted content operations are becoming normal across ecommerce.

 The opportunity for brands and agencies